-(includes a required 50 hour field experience component: see

-below) To be taken prior to or concurrently with C&T 4502 semester 1
+C&T 4005 Principles of Teaching and Learning (4) Fall only (includes a required 50 hour field experience component: see below) to be taken prior to or concurrently with C&T 4502 semester 1

 C&T 4052 Designing Curriculum and Instruction (3) Fall, Spring, & Summer; Consult with advisor to assure proper section.
 Note: One section per year focuses on design for social studies at the elementary level, and may be preferred by CUED students.